jawj/subtls/README.md

   You’ll notice that all the comments here are prefixed with a conditional `chatty &&`.
 That means we can omit these strings from the build as dead code, and save the work of keeping track of them, by setting `chatty` to `0` when we bundle with esbuild.
 We’re then left with only some residual zeroes.

+* **Async read** Since version 0.5 all read methods are async, and you can pass the `Bytes` constructor an async read function: `(bytes: number) => Promise<Uint8Array>`.
+That function will then be used to read only as much data as required.

 There’s an `ASN1Bytes` subclass of `Bytes` that adds various methods for reading ASN.1-specific data types, as used in X.509 certificates, such as lengths, OIDs, and BitStrings.
+There’s also an `HPACKBytes` subclass that supports HPACK integers and strings.

 The other classes used in several places are the subclasses of `ReadQueue` (found in `src/util/readQueue.ts`).
-These turn data that arrives in arbitrary chunks, such as WebSocket messages or TLS records, into data that can be consumed a specified number of bytes at a time.
+These turn data that arrives in arbitrary chunks, such as WebSocket messages or TLS records, into data that can be consumed a specified number of bytes at a time (via a function that can be fed to the `Bytes` constructor).

 ## Alternatives